-CellML is aimed at unambiguously specifying the underlying mathematics of a cellular model.
+CellML allows modellers to unambiguously specify the underlying mathematics of a cellular model.
 Model components may contain mathematical expressions that manipulate the values of variables that belong to them.
 These expressions are also free to use (but must not modify) the values of any other variable declared in those components.

-Mathematical expressions are embedded in CellML documents using Mathematical Markup Language (MathML)1, an XML-based language that encodes the underlying structure of a mathematical expression.
-The first version2 of MathML reached recommendation status at the World Wide Web Consortium (W3C)3 in April 1998.
-A second version4, which extended the functionality of MathML 1.0 in many key areas, was released in February 2001.
-The MathML 2.0 Recommendation also deprecates the use of some MathML 1.0 elements.
+Mathematical expressions are embedded in CellML documents using Mathematical Markup Language 2.0 (MathML), an XML-based language that encodes the underlying structure of a mathematical expression.
 CellML uses a subset of the elements from MathML 2.0, known as the content markup element set, which includes several deprecated elements from MathML 1.0.

 CellML 1.0 does not require processing software to implement support for scripting.
-If software chooses to do so, some recommendations on the use of scripting are given in Appendix B5.
+If software chooses to do so, some recommendations on the use of scripting are given in Appendix $B^2$ .